agnosto/fansly-recorder/README.md

 # Fansly Stream Recorder

-This script allows you to record fansly streams live to a .ts file and automatically upload the VOD to the cloud using rclone.
+This script allows you to record fansly streams live to a .mp4 file and automatically upload the VOD to the cloud using rclone.

 ⚠ Unsure if streams can be done behind a sub and not sure how this will handle that if possible.

-(may add converting .ts files to .mp4 prior to pushing to remote)

 # Setting up